wouterbeek/prolog_library_collection/README.md

 words(0, []) --> "".
 ```

-.. using library `dcg_abnf` we write this as follows:
+Using library `dcg_abnf` we write this as follows:

 ```prolog
 sentence(N, Words) -->